p0deje/Maccy/README.md

 ### Change Default Settings

-To change default settings, use the following commands from Terminal.
+To change default settings, use the following commands in Terminal.

 #### Popup Hotkey